 (3 credits) | Professors Mary Crossley and Mary Nell Cummings

 Good compliance decision-making depends on a clear understanding of the legal framework that regulates the health care industry.
 This course will explore aspects of tort, contract, corporate, and administrative law against a backdrop of the business of health care and compliance needs.
 For example, students will learn fundamental tort concepts while discussing malpractice issues and will learn basic concepts of corporate law while examining shifting alliances in the health care market.
 Students will also gain an understanding of administrative law by examining the authority of federal regulators and their influence on how health care is delivered.
+In order to receive credit for this course, you must achieve at least a grade of B (3.0).

 2061 Legal Aspects of Health Care Compliance (3 credits)